Alexander0711/disaster-response-pipeline/README.md

 ## 1. Project Overview

+The motivation behind this project is to classify disaster messages into categories.
+Through a web app, the user can input a new disaster message and get classification results in several categories.
+With this classification help can be organized in an efficient way.

 In the “Disaster Response Pipeline” project, I will apply data engineering and machine learning to analyze disaster data provided by <a href="https://www.figure-eight.com/" target="_blank">Figure Eight</a> and <a href="https://www.udacity.com/" target="_blank">Udacity</a> to build a ML classifier model that classifies disaster messages from social media and news.

 The 'data' directory contains real messages that were sent during disaster events.
 I will create a machine learning pipeline to categorize these events so that appropriate disaster help agencies can be reached out for help.